Love, Marriage & Divorce

-Love, Marriage & Divorce is a collaborative studio album by American recording artists Toni Braxton and Babyface, released on February 4, 2014, by Motown Records.
-The album debuted at number 4 on the Billboard 200 and as of July 2, 2014 the album had sold 211,000 copies in the U.S. The album won Best R&B Album at the 57th Annual Grammy Awards.
+Love, Marriage & Divorce is a collaborative studio album by American singers Toni Braxton and Babyface, released on February 4, 2014, by Motown Records.
+The album debuted at number four on the Billboard 200 and as of July 2, 2014 the album had sold 211,000 copies in the U.S. The album won Best R&B Album at the 57th Annual Grammy Awards.

 Background

-Love, Marriage & Divorce includes eleven tracks including their Adult R&B #1 single, "Hurt You" as well as the second single "Where Did We Go Wrong".
-The album was originally due for release on November 25, 2013, although its release was delayed until the week before Valentine's Day.
+Love, Marriage & Divorce includes eleven tracks including their Adult R&B Songs number-one single, "Hurt You", as well as the second single, "Where Did We Go Wrong".
+The album was originally due for release on November 25, 2013, but its release was delayed until the week before Valentine's Day.
 The album is Babyface's first new studio album in nearly seven years and Toni's first new album since 2010's Pulse.
 Shortly before the release of Love, Marriage & Divorce, Braxton announced that it would be her final studio album, as she wanted to retire and focus on a film career.
 Since its release, she has reversed her decision and announced a sequel to the recording due to the album's success.

 Singles

 "Hurt You" released as the lead single on August 17, 2013.
-The audio video was released to Braxton's VEVO account on August 19, 2013.
-On September 7, 2013, the song debuted at number 17 on Billboard Adult R&B Songs chart, The music video was released on Braxton and Babyface's joint VEVO account October 11, 2013.
-On December 14, 2013 "Hurt You" rose to the number 1 spot on Billboard Adult R&B Songs chart for four weeks.
+The audio video was released to Braxton's Vevo account on August 19, 2013.
+On September 7, 2013, the song debuted at number 17 on the Billboard Adult R&B Songs chart, The music video was released on Braxton and Babyface's joint Vevo account October 11, 2013.
+On December 14, 2013 "Hurt You" rose to the number 1 spot on the Adult R&B Songs chart for four weeks.